Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence: Conclusions

 \section{Conclusions}

-We have shown that 2D turbulence forced by a combination of random forcing and instability differs in a fundamental way from the phenomenology identified by Kraichnan.
+We have shown that 2D turbulence forced by a combination of random forcing and instability differs in a fundamental way in the presence of damping from the phenomenology identified by Kraichnan.
 Shielded vortices with Gaussian cores and forcing-scale size arise at $\gamma\approx0.2$, and undergo spontaneous symmetry breaking at $\gamma\approx0.6$.
 We identified interactions of opposite-signed vortices reinforcing population imbalances and enabling symmetry breaking.
 Bistability between condensate/mixed states occurs for $0.2\leq \gamma \leq0.3$.
 Such dependence of the observed flow on the forcing is an instance of non-universality, which complements other aspects of 2D turbulence that are known to be non-universal \citep{linkmann2020non}.
+Non-universality has also been discussed in the context of wave turbulence in the nonlinear Schr\"odinger equation \citep{vladimirova2012phase}.
+There, a large-scale condensate with an isotropic spectrum forms for random pumping, but for instability pumping spontaneous symmetry breaking generates an anisotropic spectrum, not unlike what we have described here.

 Although mesoscale vortices have been observed in active turbulence \citep{wensink2012meso} and 2D turbulence with hybrid forcing \citep{jimenez2007spontaneous}, we reiterate that our case differs from the former by the use of hyperviscosity (high Reynolds numbers), and from the latter by a state-dependent injection rate. \NEW{A definitive study of this system using regular viscosity and systematically varying the Reynolds will nevertheless required in the future.} It is interesting that the snapshot in figure 2 of \cite{jimenez2007spontaneous} contains a tripolar vortex, something which is hard to extract from spectral analysis without a parallel physical space perspective.